-Dallas Baptist University has the following standards and practices of Financial Aid Satisfactory Academic Progress for students who receive financial assistance.
-These standards require that a student make progress toward a certificate or degree program.
+Dallas Baptist University has the following standards and practices of Financial Aid Satisfactory Academic Progress (FASAP) for students who receive financial assistance.
 To be in compliance with federal, state or institutional student aid programs we must apply qualitative and quantitative measurements to academic work.
 (34CFR 668.16(e)).
+Cumulative grade point average (CGPA) for students enrolled using a catalog prior to the Fall of 2009 is based on institutional and accepted transferred credits.
+CGPA for students starting the Fall of 2009 semester is based only on institutionally earned credit hours.